DrewNaylor/Retiled/docs/sticky-notes-archive.md

 This used to be called Cowsay GUI, but then I read that it's fortune that I was thinking of that picks random pieces of text, and not cowsay.

-To try to differentiate this app a little from other fortune GUIs (at least one exists), I named it Fortun, as I thought that was a clever name for a sidequest in Xenoblade X, and it's cool to have a reference to that series.
+To try to differentiate this app a little from other fortune GUIs (at least one exists), I named it Fortun, as I thought "Good Fortun" was a clever name for a sidequest in Xenoblade X, and it's cool to have a reference to that series.
 X on Switch, please?

 ## Waiting before having tiles start flipping